(Post updated on 19 Jan 2020.)

 The Bay Area Math Project and the Alameda Contra Costa County Math Educators presented Lessons from Lew, a professional development session in memory of Lew Douglas, a leading Bay Area math educator who passed away in April.
 Lew delighted in math and developed lessons to allow others to share in that wonder.

 We celebrated his life and contributions by sharing some of our favorite classroom activities designed or inspired by Lew Douglas.
 Kim Seashore shared what she learned from him when she was a young teacher of trigonometry.
 I shared Lew’s introduction to the golden ratio (based on the geometry and algebra of the pentagram); and an activity about symmetric polygons, which can be foundational in a transformational approach to geometry.
 Some attendees shared their own memories and lessons from Lew.
+Kim and I presented the same session, more or less, at the California Math Council meeting in Asilomar.

 I link to expanded versions of the session’s handouts on my Talks page.